-Our Foundation’s mission is to develop, promote and educate the community through the Lions Drug Awareness initiatives and to encourage clubs and individual Lions to promote these initiatives within the community.
+The Foundation’s mission is to; develop, promote and educate the community through health and wellbeing initiatives and to encourage clubs and individual Lions to promote these initiatives within the community.

 We are working to create a happier, healthier and safer community.

 The aim of the Foundation is to promote awareness and prevention of abuse of alcohol and other drugs.